mlanza/seqkit/README.md

 You must run Logseq in Developer Mode.
 Flip it on under `Settings > Advanced`.
 Then enable the local HTTP API via the button in the upper right.
 You must [set up a token](https://wiki.jamesravey.me/books/software-misc/page/logseq-http-api).
 This setup and tooling transforms Logseq into a lightweight MCP server.

+## Datalog

+The killer feature in Logseq is its [DataScript](https://www.npmjs.com/package/datascript) spine.
+It conveniently exposes Datalog queries.
+There's no limit to the queries you can build.
+Most of the innards build on it.
+It's one reason I prefer Logseq to Obsidian.

+* `notes q '[:find (pull ?p [*]) :where [?p :block/original-name "Atomic"]]'`

 ## Environment

 Have `pwsh` and `deno` installed.
 These runtimes were targeted over `zsh` and `bash` for cross-platform compatibility to accommodate those who work on Mac, Linux or Windows.